wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 It is good to know about the log files, but Kibana is usually the best tool for looking at and analyzing Wazuh alerts.

 Log in to Kibana.
-Click on the Wazuh icon on the left and then on the DISCOVER link at the top.
+Click on the Wazuh icon on the left and then on the ``Discover`` tab at the top.

 In the "Search..." field, enter the word "blimey" and hit the search button on the right (the magnifying glass).